Military Student Admissions

 GI Bill Approved Programs

 The GI Bill® was created in 1944 by President Franklin D. Roosevelt to provide financial support for the education of veterans who served in the United States military.
-Today, the GI Bill provides an essential education and career training path for millions of service member veterans and their families.
+Today, this program provides an essential education and career training path for millions of service member veterans and their families through schools that accept the GI Bill.

-All Associate Degree and Undergraduate Certificate programs at Sessions College approved by the Arizona Veterans Education and Training Approving Agency.
+All Bachelor’s Degree, Associate Degree, and Undergraduate Certificate programs at Sessions College are approved by the State Approving Agency of the Arizona Department of Veterans’ Services.
 We have worked with hundreds of students eligible for GI Bill Chapters 30, 33, and 35 funding as well as Vocational Rehab (Chapter 31).
 In most cases, GI Bill benefits will cover all of your tuition costs.

 Why Sessions College is Right for Veterans and Families